- Advising For Your Future

 The Successful Applicant

-Any applicant to podiatric medical school will need to complete an application to that school.
-Six of the seven podiatry schools belong to the American Association of Colleges of Podiatric Medicine's Application Service (AACPMAS).
-The one school that does not belong to this service is the New York College of Podiatric Medicine.
-For that school you will need to contact the school directly.
-For the schools utilizing AACPMAS, you can obtain information about the application through the Internet at http://www.aacpm.org/careercenter/require.asp.
+Any applicant to podiatric medical school will need to complete an application through the American Association of Colleges of Podiatric Medicine's Application Service (AACPMAS).
+You can obtain information about the application through the Internet at http://www.aacpm.org/careercenter/require.asp.

 Diversity within an entering class is considered highly desirable by podiatry schools.
 Avoid the common misperception that admissions committees seek some ideal combination of characteristics in the applicants they select for admission.
 What is important in the admission process includes: